spikelynch/peppermint-portal/README.md

 ### Quick set up

 - Install docker-compose
-- Clone [Peppermint](https://github.com/redbox-mint/peppermint/) and under a directory.
+- Clone [Peppermint](https://github.com/redbox-mint/peppermint/) and this repo under the same directory.
 - Run using [Peppermint's docker-compose.yml](https://github.com/redbox-mint/peppermint/blob/master/docker-compose.yml): `docker-compose up`
 - Navigate to `http://localhost:9001/peppermint/`

 ### Running as standalone, without Peppermint, etc.

 - Clone a pre-built version of this project:`git clone -b dev_build https://github.com/redbox-mint/peppermint-portal.git`
 - Configure your web server to serve `peppermint-portal/build/peppermint/` directory as `/peppermint/` path.
-Also, because the portal is a SPA, update your web server configuration to serve the `peppermint-portal/build/index.html` for all non-existent routes.
+Also, because the portal is a SPA, update your web server configuration to try to serve the `peppermint-portal/build/index.html` for most routes.
 See this sample config line for [NGINX](https://github.com/vyakymenko/angular-nginx-config-example/blob/master/ng2-application.conf#L97).
 - Update your `build/peppermint/assets/config.json` so it can query your search index of choice.

 ## Customising